maximobelen/the-good-parts-awesome/README.md

 ###8.
 Methods
 ####Arrays
 #####Don't confuse splice with slice
+There are two differents methods.
+From Douglas Crockford:<br>

+######array.slice(start, end)<br>The slice method makes a shallow copy of a portion of an array.
+The first element copied will be array[start].
+It will stop before copying array[end].
+The end parameter is optional, and the default is array.length.<br>######array.splice(start, deleteCount, item...)
+The splice method removes elements from an array, replacing them with new items.
+The start parameter is the number of a position within the array.<br>The deleteCount parameter is the number of elements to delete starting from that position.
+If there are additional parameters, those items will be inserted at the position.
+It returns an array containing the deleted elements.
 #####Sorting Arrays
 Sorting numbers with array.sort() didn't works as we expect.<br><br>
 If you have this array:<br>